 - The weight going up 10 grams.

-All of which can be forgiven in the big picture.
+All of which we can forgive in the big picture.
 The big but is that with the way the Magista 2 was launched you’d expect it to be just as big of a revolution as the Obra One was.
-It’s not.
+But It’s not.
 I might say that this is more like evolution.
 It’s evolving from it’s fairly clean and smooth stage.
 Obra 2 become wilder and more aggressive soccer cleats.